 Here are a couple of quick how-tos that will help you create the best cobbler you’ve ever had!

 - Don’t skip any of the ingredients: It may be tempting to omit the cornstarch or maple syrup, for example, but these ingredients are vital!
-You’ll want to use all of the ingredients listed to end up with a delicious cobbler.
+You’ll want to use all of the ingredients listed to end up with a delicious cobbler. *I suggest doubling the cobbler topping if you really like extra crumble topping

 - Use fresh or frozen fruit: Don’t used canned fruit in this recipe.
 Canned fruits often have added sugars and flavorings that can ruin your cobbler.
 Plus, they’re filled with liquids that will make your dish too runny.
 Stick with fresh or frozen, and no need to let frozen fruit thaw before adding to your recipe.